realworldocaml/book/en/json.md

 The `is_online` and `is_translated` fields are optional in our JSON schema, so no error should be raised if they are not present.
-The OCaml type is a `string option` to reflect this, and can be extracted via `to_bool_option`.
+The OCaml type is a `bool option` to reflect this, and can be extracted via `to_bool_option`.
 In our example JSON, only `is_online` is present and `is_translated` will be `None`.